RANDOM ACTIONS:

 RANDOM STARTERS:

-how to lower
+how to prepare for

-who could
+who must

 RANDOM TRAITS: